Mradul9756/medcurity-main/README.md

 # Medcurity
 Here is the main repository for the medcurity project.
+To read more about the company, here's the link: https://medcurity.com/

 ## Whitworth University Computer Science Senior Capstone Project